Paul

 the load via current path B, B'.
 At the end of the pulse, the MC

-for a short interval while the switches turn off, forcing load
+current for a short interval while the switches turn off,

-current to flow through current path C, C'.
-The current then
+forcing load current to flow through current path C, C'.
+The

-switches to path D, D' to allow the leakage energy remaining in
+current then switches to path D, D' to allow the leakage energy

-the solenoid coil to be recaptured and stored for use on the
+remaining in the solenoid coil to be recaptured and stored for

-the figures, other embodiments are possible.
-For example, this
+to the figures, other embodiments are possible.
+For example,

-document describes exemplary systems for new electric machines and
+this document describes exemplary systems for new electric

-related apparatus and methods for supplying and/or generating
+machines and related apparatus and methods for supplying and/or

-electrical excitation using embodiments of the new electrical
+generating electrical excitation using embodiments of the new

-modules.
-For all purposes, including for example its disclosure of
+switching modules.
+For all purposes, including for example its

-exemplary switching modules as described with reference to FIGS.
+disclosure of exemplary switching modules as described with

-1-4, this document incorporates by reference the entire contents
+reference to FIGS. 1-4, this document incorporates by reference

 Some disclosed embodiments include switch modules in combination